circlefin/w3s-entity-secret-sample-code/README.md

 # Entity Secret Generation and Encryption

-This repository demonstrates Entity Secret generation and encryption for Circle's W3S API.
+This repository demonstrates Entity Secret generation and encryption for the Circle Wallets API.

 The process involves two steps: